griffithlab/rnaseq_tutorial/Unix-Bootcamp.md

 ls -R
 ls -l -t -r
 ls -lh
+ls -alt
 ```

-Note that the last example combine multiple options but only use one dash.
+Note that the last examples combine multiple options but only use one dash.
 This is a very common way of specifying multiple command-line options.

 ---